Geopolitical Barriers to Globalization: Additional Empirical Results

 \subsection{Decomposition of Transitory and Permanent Shocks}

-The impulse responses in Section~\ref{ss:dynamic_trade} combine the initial shock's direct impact with effects from its subsequent persistence.
+The local projection estimates in Section~\ref{ss:dynamic_trade} combine the initial shock's direct impact with effects from its subsequent persistence.
 We decompose these components by constructing counterfactual responses to purely transitory versus permanent geopolitical improvements.